Child Support FAQs

 Q: What legal remedies are available to me if my spouse is not paying child support?

-it is the responsibility of FRO to collect and enforce support.
+is the responsibility of FRO to collect and enforce support.

 Child Support Forms section for more information.